TosbackCgusBridge-Bot/CGUs-versions/Envato/Terms of Service.md

 Membership

 7\. **Age**: You need to be 18 years or over to become a member.
-If you’re under 18 you will need to be under the supervision of a parent or legal guardian who is at least 18 years of age, and this adult will be responsible for all your activities.
+If you’re under 18 you will need to use the account of a parent or legal guardian who is at least 18 years of age, with their permission and this adult will be responsible for all your activities.

 8\. **Benefits**: Membership is free.
 When you become a member you get an Envato Market account that is accessible from any of our Envato Market sites (and is also your Envato account for other Envato services).
 Your membership will allow you to ‘buy’ (license) items from authors, participate in our online forums, and generally contribute to our ecosystem of sites that help people get creative.
-Membership also gives you the opportunity to become an author (see **section 28 – Becoming an Author**) and earn referral income (see **section 10 – Referrals**).
+Membership also gives you the opportunity to become an author (see **section 29 – Becoming an Author**) and earn referral income (see **section 10 – Referrals**).

 9\. **Your responsibility**: You promise that information you give us is true, accurate and complete and that you will keep your account information up-to-date (including a working email address).
 Your membership is not transferrable.
-You are responsible for any use of the Envato Market sites that occurs in conjunction with your username and password so keep your password secure and don’t let any other person use your username or password on your behalf.
+You are responsible for any use of the Envato Market sites that occurs in conjunction with your username and password so keep your password secure and don’t let any other person use your username or password.
 If you realise there’s any unauthorized use of your password or any breach of security you need to let us know immediately.

 It is important that you understand your responsibilities as a member of our community so please take the time to review this section and the Envato Market Terms carefully.